theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/adf-integration-using-command-line.md

 1. Create a container for the {{ productName }} commandline tool in the Azure storage account associated with the Azure Batch account.
 In the depicted example, the container is named ‘xuexe’.<br>
 ![XU data extracts with adf 07](../assets/images/xu/articles/xu-data-extracts-with-adf_07.jpg){:class="img-responsive"}
 2. Upload the files xu.exe and xu.exe.config from the {{ productName }} server installation to the Azure storage account.
-The files are located in `C:\Program Files\XtractUniversal`.
+The files are located in `{{ installationDir }}`.

 !!! note
     Do not confuse the xu.exe.config file with the xu.config file.